baketti/Community-Forum/README.md

 The primary routes configuration in the AppRouting module defines the main entry points of the application:
 - `/`: Redirects to the HomeComponent.
-- `/app`: Loads the features module with lazy loading.
+- `/app`: Loads the features module.
 Access is protected by RouteGuardService.
-- `/auth`: Loads the authentication module with lazy loading.
+- `/auth`: Loads the authentication module.
 - Wildcard Route: Redirects any undefined paths to the error handling module

 ### Features Routing